Older Southern American English: Appalachia

 Due to the former isolation of some regions of the Appalachian South, a unique Appalachian accent developed.
 This dialect is rhotic, meaning speakers consistently preserve the historical phoneme /r/.
 Moreover, Appalachians may even insert it innovatively into certain words (for example, "worsh" or "warsh" for "wash").

 The Southern Appalachian dialect could be heard, as its name implies, in north Georgia, north Alabama, east Tennessee, northwestern South Carolina, western North Carolina, eastern Kentucky, southwestern Virginia, western Maryland, and West Virginia.
 Southern Appalachian speech patterns, however, are not entirely confined to the mountain regions previously listed.

-The dialect here is often thought to be a window into the past, with various claims being made that it is either a pocket of Elizabethan English which survived or the way that the Scots-Irish-origin people that make up a large fraction of the population there would have spoken.
+The dialect here is often thought to be a window into the past, with various claims having been made that it is either a surviving pocket of Elizabethan English or the way that the people of Scotch-Irish origin that make up a large fraction of the population there would have spoken back when they first migrated and settled there.
 However, these are both incorrect.
 Though some of the distinctive words used in Appalachia have their origins in the Anglo-Scottish border region, a more realistic comparison is the way that some people in North America would have spoken in the colonial period.

 Researchers have noted that the dialect retains a lot of vocabulary with roots in "Early Modern English" owing to the make-up of the early European settlers to the area.